Start or deepen your meditation & yoga practice today!

 The following year, his mother died, and he returned home for a year, staying much of that time at a Buddhist monastery.
 He returned to Australia in 1998 and helped start four other restaurants, before he opened Dassanayaka Yoga, Australia.

 For the past two years Channa has been on leave from teaching providing spiritual guidance to a company in Europe who's mission is to provide a much more inclusive economy worldwide.
-Today Channa is back in Australia re-opening the much anticipated Uniting Awareness Healing Centre/Dassanayaka Yoga Northcote.
+Today Channa is back in Australia after re-opening the much anticipated Uniting Awareness Healing Centre/Dassanayaka Yoga Northcote.
 He speaks Sinhalese, English, French, and German.